Global resources dividend: Pogge's proposal

-Implementing a GRD

-Each nation or "peoples" would be given full freedom of what to do with their own resources.
+Each nation or "people" would be given full freedom of what to do with their own resources.
 They would not be required to extract them, or allow others to extract them.
 If people decide to use a natural resource, they would pay a dividend.
 This includes oil, but also the various uses of reusable resources (e.g. polluting water).
 The dividend results in higher costs for natural resources, and thus amounts to a "tax on consumption".

-The funds garnered from the GRD would be spent by an international organization; a world government is not necessary.
-The organization would follow rules established by lawyers, economists, and other professionals from around the world.
+The funds garnered from the GRD would be spent by an international organization, but a world government is not considered necessary for this.
+The nominated international organization would follow rules established by lawyers, economists, and other professionals from around the world.
 GRD payments would be used to provide basic rights to developing nations.
 Governments who collect the funds and invest them in luxuries for their elite would be completely or partially forbidden from receiving them.
 In such cases, funding NGOs may still be an important way of using the GRD to help the poor.

 The lowest level of the dividend (1%) is still likely to have a big impact on international development goals (e.g. the Millennium Development Goals).
 Supporters of the global resources dividend argue that it would also have an environmental benefit by reducing demand for non-renewable energy sources.

 Pogge imagines that there may be dissent between and within nations.
 Again, he does not think a world government is necessary.
 Those countries that fail to pay their required GRD could be taxed by all the other countries doing trade with it.
 If a majority of countries are paying their GRD, these taxes would help deter dissenters.
 The idea is that there would be added pressure on each country to enforce the gathering of GRD funds within its borders.

 Primary products or 'raw materials' are often refined into more expensive secondary products.
 As such it can be argued that the GRD is applied too early in the manufacturing process and does not take account of the environmental costs of manufacturing products beyond the extraction of raw materials.
 As the GRD evolves over time, this could be one of many improvements.

 Criticism

 Richard Reichel states that it is unlikely that a global resources dividend will work.
 He argues that increased financial flows could hurt an under developed economy and that an internal distribution with GRD is not resolved.

-Tim Hayward argues multiple reasons against the global resources dividend.
-For one he uses Joseph Heath's argument that the distributive effects could harm the poor nations that are not resource rich.
+Tim Hayward presents multiple reasons against the global resources dividend.
+For one he uses Joseph Heath's argument that the distributive effects could harm the poor nations that are not resource-rich.
 Hayward states that because Pogge does not include the cultivation of basic commodities because poor people would be under economic pressure to produce cash crops instead of food crops.

+Pogge notes also that Thomas Kesselring, Roger Crisp and Dale Jamieson have put forward criticisms of his approach.